puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 ## Review

-We began this quest with a discussion of Puppet's **master/agent architecture** and the communication between the Puppet master and an agent.
-The agent begins this process by sending a **catalog request** to the master.
-The master first checks to see if the agent has a valid **certificate**.
-If the certificate is valid, the master consults several methods of **classification** to begin the process of catalog compilation.
-In this quest, we used a **node definition** in the `site.pp` manifest to classify our node.
-The master then compiles a catalog, which it returns to the agent.
-The agent checks if the current state of its system matches the desired state described in the catalog, and makes any changes necessary to bring it in line.
+We began this quest with a discussion of Puppet's *agent/master architecture* and the communication between the Puppet master and an agent.
+The agent begins this process by sending a *catalog request* to the master.
+The master first checks to see if the agent has a valid *certificate*.
+If the certificate is valid, the master consults several methods of *classification* to begin the process of catalog compilation.
+In this quest, we used a *node definition* in the `site.pp` manifest to classify our node.
+The master then compiles a catalog that it returns to the agent.
+The agent checks if the current state of its system matches the desired state described in the catalog and makes any changes necessary to bring it in line.
 For the sake of simplicity in this quest, we used a `notify` resource to display a message rather than make any changes to the system.
-Once the agent has applied the catalog (or failed to apply the catalog if an error occurs) it sends a report of the run's results back to the master, which stores it in the PuppetDB.
+Once the agent has applied the catalog (or failed to apply the catalog if an error occurs), it sends a report of the run's results back to the master, which stores it in the PuppetDB.

-Now that we've introduced the resource abstraction layer, the master/agent communication involved in a Puppet run, and a simple example of classification with the `site.pp` manifest, you've seen the foundations that the rest of Puppet is built on.
+Now that we've introduced the resource abstraction layer, the agent/master communication involved in a Puppet run, and a simple example of classification with the `site.pp` manifest, you've seen the foundations that the rest of Puppet is built on.